Aryan-Garg/Creative_Text-To-3D/README.md

 ### Implementation

 0. Come up with a re-definition for creativity (with the evolution: you could move across domains --> Real or higher creativity at least).
-1. Patch together pipeline: Evolutionary-ConceptLab -> zero123 -> 3DGS  (title: Fast 3D Concept Generation)
+1. Patch together pipeline: Evolutionary-ConceptLab -> zero123 -> 3DGS  (title: 3D Concept Generation)
 2. Get visual (prelim) results from (1)
 3. Make nice videos for slides for results from (2) + Get generation times.
-4. **@Peyman @Joseph** - Ablation study A - Replace 3DGS with NeRF (Perform steps 1 to 3 for this as well)
+4. **@Peyman @Joseph** - Ablation study A - Replace 3DGS with different versions of NeRF (Vanilla NeRF, MiP-NeRF, Fast-NeRF (for time), SinNeRF (these 2 for limited views), Depth-supervised NeRF: Fewer Views and Faster Training for Free (Code: https://github.com/dunbar12138/DSNeRF)) (Perform steps 1 to 3 for this as well)
 5. Implement Epipolar Attention for main (1) (reference: Geo/Fast3DGS and main CVPR paper for epipolar attention)
 6. Qualitative study: Vary the number of views vs. fidelity (Figure)
 7. Same as (6) but quantitative eval: Do clean-FID, clean-KID and clean-CLIP metrics.
 (Target dist: Max views)